Connect with others who understand.

 About 2 out of 3 people with breast cancer have hormone receptor-positive cancer cells, according to the American Cancer Society.
 For this group, hormonal therapy may be an option at different points along the treatment journey:

 • Hormonal therapy can help shrink breast tumors before they are surgically removed.
-This is called neoadjuvant therapy.
+This is called neoadjuvant hormonal therapy.

 • The U.S. Food and Drug Administration (FDA) has approved hormonal therapy as a risk-reduction strategy.
 Individuals in specific situations who have a high likelihood of developing breast cancer can take these medications to reduce risk.